 The food scene in and around Dominical may be among the best in the entire country.
 Whether it’s great shops, street food, or sit-down dining, it’s not hard to find something good to eat.

-Mama Toucan’s bakes some of the best sourdough bread I’ve ever had, they make what would probably be called “craft” ice-cream, as well as delicious cookies, and they have many organic, local, or locally sourced goodies.
+Mama Toucan’s bakes some of the best sourdough bread I’ve ever had, and they make what would probably be called “craft” ice-cream, as well as delicious cookies.
+They also have many other organic, local, or locally sourced goodies.
 The same people (a Canadian couple from BC) that own Mama Toucan’s also run Cafe Mono Congo next door.
 It’s a nice, chill little cafe and internet hotspot that’s very popular with foreigners.

 Just a stone’s throw from both of these, across the street, tucked away all by itself, you’ll find an excellent Asian fusion restaurant called Phat Noodle, which is a must for anyone who appreciates such fare.
 It’s affiliated with Mama Toucan’s and Mono Congo as well.
 We went there often.
 It’s great.
 If you’re not an experienced fire-eater though, don’t go for the really spicy options or they’ll blow your head off (the food will blow your head off, not the people of Phat Noodle).